 Officially, Kenya is actually The Republic of Kenya.

-In fact, before the arrival of European colonists in the late 19th centuries, the land was just a part a larger region simply called East Africa.
+In fact, before the arrival of European colonists in the late 19th Century, the land was just a part of a larger region simply called East Africa.

 No one is sure what Kenya was called before colonization, and the name is relatively new.

-In fact, the borders were only finalized in 1895, and even then it didn’t have a real name.
+In fact, the borders were only finalized in 1895, and even then they didn’t have a real name.

 It wasn’t until 1920 when it was finally christened Kenya in honor of Mount Kenya which is the second tallest mountain in Africa.